Video Content Marketing: Strategy and Examples

 At PlayPlay, we create a highlights video every quarter to show our community what projects we’ve been working on and to put a spotlight on employee achievements.

-1. Define the goal of your marketing video
+1. Define your marketing video goals

-2. Invest in some basic filming equipment
+2. Invest in basic filming equipment

 • Box lighting: Good lighting should never be underestimated, and it’s especially important for interview videos.
-An affordable 3-point lighting setup will guarantee your scene is well lit and make sure there aren’t any distracting shadows on speakers’ faces.
+An affordable 3-point lighting setup will guarantee your scene is well-lit and make sure there aren’t any distracting shadows on speakers’ faces.

 3. Write a rough script